Project management is one of those things that appears to be a relatively easy thing to accomplish — until you get started it.

 3. Agile Methodology

-Introduced only sixteen years ago, agile methodology is still fast catching up and proving to be a vital tool in the arsenal of most modern project managers.
+The Agile project management methodology emerged in 2001, and it is still fast catching up and proving to be a vital tool in the arsenal of most modern project managers.
 While Agile was designed keeping the software and the IT industry in mind, it has become highly relevant to many other industries around the world.

 Agile is an iterative and incremental framework that uses short development cycles called sprints to focus on continuous improvement in the development of a product or service.